almostearthling/whenever/README.md

 | `set_environment_variables` | _false_ | if _true_, **Whenever** sets environment variables reporting the names of the task and the condition                         |
 | `environment_variables`     | `{}`    | extra variables that might have to be set in the environment in which the provided command runs                              |

+if `set_environment_variables` is _true_, **Whenever** sets the following environment variable:

+* `WHENEVER_CONDITION` to the unique name of the condition that triggered the task

+for scripts or other executables used in checks that might be aware of **Whenever**.

 For this type of condition the actual test can be performed at a random time within the tick interval.

 #### Lua script

-A _Lua_ script can be used to determine the verification of a condition: after te execution of the script, one or more variables can be checked against expected values and thus decide whether or not the associated tasks have to be run.
-Given the power of _Lua_ and its standard library, this type of condition can constitute a lightweigth alternative to complex scripts to call implementing a _command_ based condition.
+A _Lua_ script can be used to determine the verification of a condition: after the execution of the script, one or more variables can be checked against expected values and thus decide whether or not the associated tasks have to be run.
+Given the power of _Lua_ and its standard library, this type of condition can constitute a lightweight alternative to complex scripts to call to implement a _command_ based condition.
 The definition of a _Lua_ condition is actually much simpler:

 ```toml
 [[condition]]